dig360/dig360.github.io/index.md

-## Page de SPItech.
+# SPItech.ch
-# SPatial Information technologies.
+### SPatial Information technologies.

-Vous vous trouvez sur ma page personnelle de GitHub !
 Bienvenue !

 ------

+SPItech est le fruit de plusieurs années d'expérience dans le domaine de la cartographie statistique *geostatistic*.

 Whenever you commit to this repository, GitHub Pages will run [Qui-suis je ?](dig.md) to rebuild the pages in your site, from the content in your Markdown files.